 About Joel Schwartzberg

-Currently the Senior Director of Strategic and Executive Communications for one of America's longest-standing nonprofit organizations, Joel has delivered major presentations at conferences including the Ragan Speechwriters Conference, the ALI Leadership and Executive Communication Conference, the Professional Women in Advocacy Conference, the World Conference of the Professional Speechwriters Association, and the American Society of Mechanical Engineers Annual Conference.
+A frequent conference speaker, Joel has delivered major presentations at the Ragan Speechwriters Conference, the ALI Leadership & Executive Communication Conference, the Professional Women in Advocacy Conference, The Conference Board’s Corporate Communications Conference, and the World Conference of the Professional Speechwriters Association.

 Joel lives in New Jersey with his wife and more rescued cats than you think.